content-centric networking back to focus areas

 Next-gen network architecture to solve challenges in content distribution scalability, mobility, and security

-As all of our information becomes digital – from video and audio to print and money – hundreds of millions of new devices and people are coming online every year (IDC, 2011).
-Data demand is exponentially skyrocketing: global IP demand for data is nearing 30 exabytes – 30 billion gigabytes! – per month (Cisco VNI, 2011).
+As all of our information becomes digital – from video and audio to print and money – hundreds of millions of new devices and people are coming online every year.
+Data demand is exponentially skyrocketing: global IP demand for data is nearing 30 exabytes – or 30 billion gigabytes – per month.

 What is CCN?